flexcompute/tidy3d/tidy3d/plugins/autograd/README.md

 ### Context

 As of version 2.7.0, `tidy3d` supports the ability to differentiate functions involving a `web.run` of a `tidy3d` simulation.
-This allows users to optimize objective functions involving `tidy3d` simulations using gradient-descent.
+This allows users to optimize objective functions involving `tidy3d` simulations using gradient descent.
 This gradient calculation is done under the hood using the adjoint method, which requires just 1 additional simulation, no matter how many design parameters are involved.

 This functionality was previously available using the `adjoint` plugin, which used `jax`.
 There were a few issues with this approach: